nuu-engineering/Elixir-Style-Conventions/README.md

     end
     ```

-1. Si un *list*, *tuple*, *map* o *struct* requiere varias líneas al declararse, se deberá colocar cada elemento y los delimitadores en una línea própia.
-Indenta un nivel cada elemento, pero no los delimitadores. / If a *list*, *tuple*, *map*, or *struct* spans multiple lines, put each element, as well as the opening and closing brackets, on its own line.
+1. If a *list*, *tuple*, *map*, or *struct* spans multiple lines, put each element, as well as the opening and closing brackets, on its own line.
 Indent each element one level, but not the brackets.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     [:first_item, :second_item, :next_item,
     :final_item]

-    # Recomendado / Preferred
+    # Preferred
     [
       :first_item,
       :second_item,